 McDonald Island is home to seals, macaroni penguins and other seabirds.
 The king penguin was first spotted there in 2002 and with the new beaches now probably containing gravel-like pieces of pumice as a result of volcanic activity, further colonisation by the magnificent bird is likely.

-McDonald Island is within the Heard Island and McDonald Islands (HIMI) Marine Reserve, one of the world's biggest marine reserves.
-It is just 44 kms from Australia's only other active volcano on Heard Island where there has not been any activity for some time.
+McDonald Island is within the Heard Island and McDonald Islands (HIMI) Marine Reserve, one of the world’s biggest marine reserves.
+It is just 44 km from Australia’s only other active volcano on Heard Island where there has not been any activity for some time.
 Both islands are World Heritage listed.

 “Although these two islands are close to each other, we know almost nothing of McDonald Island because its uninviting terrain and surrounding hazardous seas make it virtually impossible to get ashore,” Senator Campbell said.